 The specialty of The Oasis Restaurant is fresh dishes, such as salads, bespoke sandwiches, or carvery.
 The homemade cuisine menu provides fish and chips, penne bolognese, and more!
 There are also special menus for vegetarians.

-You can go to the Outdoor Grill which is near the Oasis Restaurant.
-Tourists are welcome to try sausages, burgers, hamburgers, chorizo, beef, and pork bratwurst, and more!
+You can go to the Outdoor Grills, which is near the Oasis Restaurant.
+Tourists are welcome to try sausages, burgers, hamburgers, chorizo, beef, pork bratwurst, and more!

 The Coffee House

-If you like sweets and warm drinks, then go to the Coffee House.
+If you like sweets and warm drinks, go to the Coffee House.
 This place serves homemade cakes, coffee, and other light meals.
-The location of the Coffee House is near the children’s playgrounds.
+The location of Coffee House is located near the children’s playgrounds.

 How To Get To Knowsley Safari Park